lawrence9527/cybelink5/TOS.md

 Welcome to CybeLink-5.
 This document constitutes a legally binding agreement between you ("User") and the developers of CybeLink-5.
 By accessing, downloading, or using the CybeLink-5 mobile application, you acknowledge that you have read, understood, and agreed to be bound by these Terms of Service.

 1. SCOPE OF SERVICES
-CybeLink-5 provides a mobile interface for interacting with the Solana blockchain ecosystem, including but not limited to wallet integration, decentralized application (DApp) browsing, and real-time market data monitoring (powered by skr1024 v1.0 stable).
+CybeLink-5 provides a mobile interface for interacting with the Solana blockchain ecosystem, including but not limited to wallet integration, decentralized application (DApp) browsing, and real-time market data monitoring.

 2. USER REPRESENTATIONS & WARRANTIES
 By using the application, you represent and warrant that: